mvw123/SoilMoistureMan/README.md

 Soil Moisture Man [WIP - NOT TESTED]
 ===============

-Soil moisture sensor CAD files using Eagle CAD free edition Simulation files in Simetrix (windows only) http://www.simetrix.co.uk/site/index.html
+Soil moisture sensor CAD files using Eagle CAD free edition.
+Simulation files in Simetrix (windows only) http://www.simetrix.co.uk/site/index.html

 The Soil Moisture Man is an educational "open source hardware" project which allows you flash warning LEDs when your plants soil becomes dry.